-I am pleased to report on the progress that we have made during the nine-months ended September 30, 2021, highlighted by a 107% revenue growth against the nine-months ended September 30, 2020.
-We are seeing continued growth in our key metric, recurring SaaS license fees.
-SaaS revenue for the nine-months ended September 30, 2021 was \$5.6 million, an increase of 223% compared with the nine-months ended September 30, 2020.
+I am pleased to report on the progress that we have made during the year ended December 31, 2021, highlighted by a 109% revenue growth against the year ended December 31, 2020.
+We continue to grow our key metric, recurring SaaS license fees which was \$8.7 million for the year ended December 31, 2021, an increase of 201% over 2020.

-The continuing growth in our SaaS revenue adds to our annual recurring revenue ("ARR") base.
-Progress on this front is reflected in the growth in ARR at September 30, 2021 to \$12.0 million, a 217% increase year on year.
-The promotion of our SaaS offering remains key to Kneat's growth strategy and in spite of the pandemic, we are executing well on our plans and gathering momentum in the market.
+The continuing growth in our SaaS revenue adds to our annual recurring revenue ("ARR")1 base.
+Progress on this front is reflected in the growth in ARR at December 31, 2021 to \$13.1 million, a 174% increase year on year.
+The promotion of our SaaS offering remains key to Kneat's growth strategy and in spite of the pandemic, we are executing well on our plans and gathering further momentum in the market.

 Our existing customers continue to expand into new work processes and new sites across their networks, providing great opportunities for growth and expansion of our software.
-In recent quarters, these customer scalings have contributed strongly to ARR growth.
+In recent quarters, these customer expansions have contributed strongly to ARR growth.
 While our growth trajectory continues upwards, large scaling events are somewhat unpredictable in their timing and given the early growth stage of the company, they can result in period-to-period variability in ARR growth rates.
 We are developing our company structure on many fronts, from administration to software development through to sales and marketing, growing our ability to scale our operations into the future.
 The whole Kneat team can be very proud as they continue to develop innovative compliant software, win increasing numbers of customers and provide excellent end-to-end customer service.

-The COVID-19 pandemic has caused disruption across many industries in the global economy.
-Despite the challenges presented by the pandemic, we are experiencing no significant adverse effects on our business across customer acquisition, fulfilment, and operations in our primary life sciences market.
+Despite the ongoing challenges presented by the pandemic, we are experiencing no significant adverse effects on our business across customer acquisition, fulfilment, and operations.
 Our customers have told us that our technology has aided their business continuity efforts at this critical time, because it allows them to manage a large proportion of their validation process remotely.
 All our employees continue to work remotely and all our operations from software development through to product release, delivery and customer service continue to operate effectively.

-Our plan for the remainder of 2021 and throughout 2022, is to continue to add and deploy new SaaS customers, expand to new work processes and new sites within our existing customer base, further develop the Kneat Gx platform, continue to build our company structure and leverage our partner relationships to help expand our global reach.
+Our plan for 2022, is to continue to add and deploy new SaaS customers, expand to new work processes and new sites within our existing customer base, further develop the Kneat Gx platform, continue to build our company structure and leverage our partner relationships to help expand our global reach.